Shahaf2kk/WebStore.angular-asp.net.project/README.md

 ## WebStore.angular-asp.net.project

+Project
-Project in process.
+in process.

 ## Asp.net project with SQL-SERVER DB

+- SQLQuerySQL-SERVER.sql
-- SQLQuerySQL-SERVER.sql file - query build tables - i need to add users, cart-user and orders tables.
+ file - query build tables - i need to add users, cart-user and orders tables.

 ## Controllers

-- I only did the product controller.
+- im only did the product controller.

  - TODO:
 	1. users controller: - login option. - add new user.

 	2. cart controller: - add more product to specific user.

 	3. orders controller: - with relationship between users/cart.

 ## DB.class

 - Include command to the DB server (sql server).

  - TODO:
 	1. whole method for other controllers.

 ## Model (model folder)

 - product.cs file - product class.

   - TODO:

 	1. cart.cs.

 	2. orders.cs.

 ## Angular

 - Using angular 6+ (lastes verstion).
 - Learning Angular from udemy course (Maximilian Schwarzmüller).
-- I try to build it as readable and orderly as i could. also as a responsive web app using with css3 layout(flexbox, grid) and media query.
+- Im try to build it as readable and orderly as i could. also as a responsive web app using with css3 layout(flexbox, grid) and media query.
 - The 'client side' is build and translate the data into a category and sub category dynamic and its need more alot of work but i thinks i got somthing to shared (to learn from it) . (also im only got written directly data, still not use get methodes).

 [